JPLeRouzic/ALS_model/README.md

 (inspired by Barbeito and al. Journal of Neural Transmission · August 2010)
 <br>
 • Immune cells of the central nervous system, including microglia and T cells, affect the survival of motor neurons.
-Based on Cloutier 2009 and  Aubert 2005.<br>
+Based on Puri 2010, Cloutier 2009, Aubert 2005.<br>
 => Done<br>
 <br>
 • In a healthy human, a pre-synaptic neuron releases glutamate (Glu), which binds to